-- Aldeburgh Fish & Chips – Yes, you can get fish & chips all over Britain, but Aldeburgh Fish & Chips has a reputation for some of the best in the country.
+Fish and Chips is one of the reasons that people visit Aldeburgh.
+Yes, you can get fish & chips all over Britain, but Aldeburgh Fish & Chips has a reputation for some of the best in the country.
 Luckily, they have three locations – two takeaway shops at either end of the town (Aldeburgh Fish & Chips and The Golden Galleon) and a sit down restaurant upstairs (The Upper Deck).
+They are the most popular Aldeburgh restaurants.
 The restaurant is too small to accommodate strollers, so it does not cater for children under three.

 Got to one of the famous Fish & Chips shops before noon to be first in line!

-- Ice Cream – After everyone has their fish & chips, they queue (British way of saying wait in line) for the Ive’s Ice Cream Parlour.
+After everyone has their fish & chips, they queue (British way of saying wait in line) for the Ive’s Ice Cream Parlour.
 On a warm day, you should try some if you still have room in your stomach.
 They stock over 30 different flavors of ice cream/sorbet/frozen yogurt made from locally sourced ingredients.
 They even have gluten-free cones!

 It is meant to be a tribute to Benjamin Britten, a composer who spent much of his life in Aldeburgh.
 The phrase “I hear those voices that will not be drowned” (taken from one of Britten’s works) is written on the 15 foot high sculpture.
-I really like the sculpture but it is controversial because some people feel that it should not be located on the serene beach.
+I really like the Aldeburgh Scallop but it is controversial because some people feel that it should not be located on the serene beach.
 You are encouraged to sit on the statue and many children love to climb it.

-- Art Galleries – The “Scallop” is not the only artwork in Aldeburgh.
+The “Scallop” is not the only artwork in Aldeburgh.
 There are several art galleries throughout the town.
 I recommend stopping in as many as you can.
 We made it to three.
 The largest gallery is Thompson’s, which also has a location in London.

 Afternoon tea is a great English Tradition.
 We had afternoon tea at the Brudenell, right on the water at the south end of the town.
 Afternoon tea here is pretty much a meal – sandwiches, scones, and other treats- and you get your own pot of your choice of tea.
 My favorite part of tea is the clotted cream (this is not the same as butter!) that you put on your scone.
 I would describe it as a sweeter creamier butter.
 Unfortunately, it is not really available outside of the UK.

-Expert Tips for Your Visit to Aldeburgh:
+Expert Tips for Your Visit to Aldeburgh Suffolk

 - Go to the Aldeburgh Fish & Chips location with the shortest line, they are all owned by the same family.